fopina/voice-control-goof/README.md

 voice-control-goof
 ==========
 Simple library to goof around with voice control using Google unofficial speech-to-text and text-to-speech APIs.
-A somewhat configurable module structure add functionality!
+A somewhat configurable module structure to add functionality!

 Quickstart (OSX)
 -----